ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 where $u_0$ is the magnitude of $\vec{u}(t=0)$ and $\mu_s$ is the sliding coefficient of friction.

 To establish the equations of motion for the sliding case, let's again use a frame of reference centered about the ball's _initial_ center of mass coordinates.
-Additionally, we assume the _initial_ center of mass velocity, $\vec{v}(0)$, points in the $+x-$direction.
+Additionally, I assume the _initial_ center of mass velocity, $\vec{v}(0)$, points in the $+x-$direction.
 Then,

 <div class="extra-info" markdown="1">